First Vaccine in Portugal

-To schedule your test click on the link here and then enter you SNS utente number (9 digits) full name and date of birth.
+To schedule your vaccination click on the link below and then enter you SNS utente number (9 digits) full name and date of birth.

 – On next page enter your nationality, Fiscal number (9 digit) District, Municipality centre and chose vaccination centre (there may only be one available).

 Next page – Select vaccination date and you will receive the date of the earliest date available – if not suitable you can select later dates.